lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This section specifies one instance for how EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages.
 CoAP provides a reliable transport that can preserve packet ordering and handle message duplication.
 CoAP can also perform fragmentation and protect against denial-of-service attacks.
 The underlying CoAP transport should be used in reliable mode, in particular when fragmentation is used, to avoid, e.g.,  situations with hanging endpoints waiting for each other.

 By default, the CoAP client is the Initiator and the CoAP server is the Responder, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
 According to this specification, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc".
-An application may define its own path that can be discovered, e.g., using resource directory {{I-D.ietf-core-resource-directory}}.
+An application may define its own path that can be discovered, e.g., using a resource directory {{I-D.ietf-core-resource-directory}}.

 By default, the message flow is as follows: EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 Alternatively, if EDHOC message_4 is used, it is sent from the server to the client in the payload of a 2.04 (Changed) response analogously to message_2.